 - Milestone moments booklets: These booklets help caregivers track their children’s development, support their growth, and make a note of concerns.
-The booklets include guidance for what to look for at home, and what to ask providers about.
+The booklets include guidance on what to look for at home, and what to ask providers about.

-- Children’s books: Books for caregivers to read to their 1-3 year olds.
+- Children’s books: Books for caregivers to read to their 1-3-year-olds.
 These books include quick tips and information for caregivers related to milestones.

 - Milestone Tracker Mobile App: Caregivers can access and complete developmental milestone checklists, watch videos of milestones in action, and find developmentally appropriate activities through this app.